New

 We welcome applications from registered nonprofit organizations, patient advocacy groups, and vitiligo support communities interested in building or expanding educational resources for the people they serve.

-We are particularly interested in projects that reach underserved populations, children and families, schools, healthcare facilities, and emerging patient support networks.
+We are especially interested in projects that reach underserved populations, children and families, schools, healthcare facilities, and emerging patient support networks.

 How to Apply